 In re Hermitage Offshore Services: Counsel to secured lenders DNB Bank ASA and Skandinaviska Enskilda Banken AB in the chapter 11 proceeding of Hermitage and its debtor-affiliates, with connection to the lenders’ $132 million senior secured loan

-Representation of Isos Acquisition Corp., a special purpose acquisition company or SPAC, in its proposed merger with Bowlero Corp. to take the world’s largest owner and operator of bowling centers public, which values the combined entity at $2.6 billion
+Representation of SPAC Isos Acquisition Corp., in its proposed $2.6 billion merger with Bowlero Corp. that will take the world’s largest owner and operator of bowling centers public

 Lehman Brothers Inc.: representation of the trustee appointed pursuant to Securities Investor Protection Act (SIPA) liquidation proceeding